Am I qualified to write this post?

 Both agencies offer equal free trials of 10 photos for 1 month with their subscription plans.

 In short, Adobe Stock is better for Creative Cloud users because it provides a smoother workflow thanks to its easy integration into Creative Cloud apps.
-However, Shutterstock is overall less expensive and has a larger collection of stock images, so it’s better for those who need only stock images.
+However, Shutterstock is less expensive and has a larger collection of stock images, so it’s better for those who need only stock images.

 Is Shutterstock better than Adobe Stock?

-Shutterstock (review) is a royalty-free stock photo agency that sells stock images, videos, and music.
+Shutterstock (review) is a royalty-free stock photo agency that sells images, videos, and music.
 Having more than two decades of success, Shutterstock is a reputable company that has partnered with several other high-profile corporations (Google, AMC, BBDO, BuzzFeed, Marvel) over the years.

 Therefore, I strongly believe that Shutterstock is 100% safe and not a scam.